Ray González: El Cóndor; AWF, CMLL, WING, WWC/CSP (1990–1998)

 He went on to team with Lozansky in an unsuccessful attempt to win the tag team championship from Fabbiano and Wolfe.
 González lost his following singles contests against Sione Havea Vailahi, Greg Valentine and a masked Steve Keirn, who was wrestling as "Doink the Clown".
 He formed a tag team with Ramón Álvarez, defeating Fabbiano and Santana, who had turned heel.
 On March 19, 1993, González defeated Valentine.
 He and Álvarez went on to defeat "The Bruise Brothers", Ron and Don Harris.
 Two days later, he won a disqualification over Dutch Mantell in a title match.
 On April 24, 1994, González defeated Valentine to win his first Universal Heavyweight Championship.
 He came in as replacement for an injured José Huertas González, who in reality was promoting a push for him backstage and convinced Colón to grant him the opportunity.
-Despite this, González's first reign was portrayed as a "underdog run", which saw him win mostly by being opportunist.
+Despite this, González's first reign was portrayed as an "underdog run", which saw him win mostly by being opportunist.
 This creative direction brought forward a lukewarm reception from the crowd, which motivated the creative team to give it back to Mantell.
 He then entered a feud with Eddie Gilbert winning twice by disqualification and losing once in the same manner.
 González interrupted this feud by defeating Glen Jacobs in a singles match.
 He teamed on with Álvarez to feud with Gilbert and Mantell, exchanging victories but failing to win the tag team championship.
 A fourth match between González and Gilbert ended in a double disqualification.
 On August 5, 1994, he teamed with Jesús Castillo Jr. against Gilbert and Mantell in a losing effort.
 Following this, González and Álvarez teamed again, wrestling The Moondogs, composed by Randy Colley and Larry Booker, to two double countouts.
 On August 11, 1995, he began a Consejo Mundial de Lucha Libre tour in Mexico by teaming with Juan Manuel Rodríguez and José Luis Casas to defeat Roberto Guttíerez Frias, José "Negro" Casas and Ultimo Dragon.
 He once again teamed with Casas Ruiz and Dr. Wagner win a match over Gutierrez Frias, Hector Garza and Ultimo Dragon.
 On August 25, 1995, González unsuccessfully challenged Gutierrez Frias for the NWA World Light Heavyweight Championship in a two out of three falls match.